WaveStyledApp/wave-docs/Summaries/matt-Sep25-22.md

 ## Implementing this

 Through naive methods getting the weighted average of items isnt too complicated.
 My method could be cleaned up by abstracting some more things.
 But it is a good start.
 It has yet to actually be tested.
-Thats what the next step is..
+Thats what the next step is.